ValveSoftware/steamvr_unity_plugin/Assets/SteamVR/readme.txt

  For a more extensive example including picking up, throwing objects, and animated hands see the Interaction System example at ​SteamVR/Interaction System/Samples/Interactions_Example

+ To get the Interaction System example working with URP just open the SteamVR/SteamVR_URP_Materials.unity bundle to replace the Built-in materials with URP

 Support: